-For example, if you find that most customers exit your site at a particular point, it is an indication that something is not up to the mark.
+For example, when you use an interactive heatmap tool and you find that most customers exit your site at a particular point, it is an indication that something is not up to the mark.
 However, you can treat this insight as an opportunity to revamp your UI by making your site more straightforward to navigate and minimize churn.

 How to Create a Customer Journey Map?

 A customer journey map displays each step of the customer journey from the initial stages to post-purchase support.
 Thus, it requires insights from several teams, including marketing, sales, and customer service, making it a collaborative exercise.
 Before you start mapping the customer journey, it is also essential to be clear of your goals, basis which you will develop the buyer personas to carry the process forward.

 It is, of course, possible to create a customer journey map without building personas.
 However, paying attention to customer personas will increase the efficacy of your journey mapping.
 In general, your customer personas may be divided according to your customers’ demographics, purchasing habits, values, or goals.
 For example, if you sell live chat software, your customer personas may include e-commerce players, B2B companies, as well as the key stakeholders in these firms that call the shots.

 There are two ways of discovering your customer touchpoints.
 One is through actual customer feedback and the other by buying your products yourself.
 Yes, you can always pretend to be a prospective customer, who doesn’t have much knowledge of the brand and try buying one of your company’s products or services to check the experience.